CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 6. Click the 'Import' button to load a license from the file.
 7. One of the three communications will appear:

-    - License appears to be valid – the license is loaded from an appropriate file,
+    - License appears to be valid – the license is loaded from an appropriate file
-    - License appears to be invalid – invalid license file loaded,
+    - License appears to be invalid – invalid license file loaded
-    - License not found – the wrong file is loaded for a license.
+    - License not found – the wrong file is loaded for a license
 8. After receiving the 'License appears to be valid' communication, information about the number of days of license validity left is displayed.
 9. To use WMS, users must be established.
 A specific terminal user has to be assigned to a particular SAP Business One user.
 You can do that in the 'WMS Users' tab: